-3.19 This policy allocates seven sites for new housing development during the Neighbourhood Plan period to 2032 and establishes the key development principles for each site.
+- 3.19 This policy allocates seven sites for new housing development during the Neighbourhood Plan period to 2032 and establishes the key development principles for each site.
 All the sites adjoin the current settlement boundary on the edge of the villages.
-As such they lie in those locations defined in Policy 1 of the Neighbourhood Plan as having the fewest environmental effects and best meeting the site selection criteria considered as acceptable to the local community to grow the villages and provide new homes in the Parish.

-3.20 The housing capacities and sketch plans of site layouts in this document are indicative only.
+As such they lie in those locations defined in Policy 1 of the Neighbourhood Plan as having the fewest environmental effects and best meeting the site selection criteria considered as acceptable to the local community to grow the villages and provide new homes in the Parish. - 3.20 The housing capacities and sketch plans of site layouts in this document are indicative only.
 They are based on an initial assessment of the net developable area of each site and an average density of houses that reflects both the prevailing density of housing and the character of the locality and the need to make an efficient use of scarce land on the edge of the settlements.
-The Site Assessment Report (in Locally Derived Evidence documents listed in Appendix 1) provides justification for the development sites and forms part of the evidence base (see - Locally Derived Evidence).

-3.21 The policy identifies the key development principles which in turn reflect the characteristics of the site and the character of the local area.
-It is the applicant's consideration of those principles that should determine the eventual number of houses proposed in a planning application.
+The Site Assessment Report (in Locally Derived Evidence documents listed in Appendix 1) provides justification for the development sites and forms part of the evidence base (see Locally Derived Evidence). - 3.21 The policy identifies the key development principles which in turn reflect the characteristics of the site and the character of the local area.
+It is the applicant's consideration of those principles that should determine the eventual number of houses proposed in a planning application. - 3.22 However, the number of dwellings for each site should closely reflect the housing capacities identified in the table below.

 Sites Approximate Number of Dwellings

 Site i Land at Longwood 9

 Site ii Land at 4 Western Lane 15

 Site iii Land at Crumplins Yard 8

 Site iv Land at Albion Yard 12

 Site v Land at Dunleys Hill 30

 Site vi Land at Hook Road 15

-Site vii Land next to Crownfields 30
+Site vii Land next to 30

+Crownfields

 TOTAL 119